JannesNoel/nvim-config/README.md

 The defined snippets can be found in the [/snippets](/snippets) folder.
 Where a filename specifies the language for which the snippet should be set up.

-Note: Some of the snippets that were used for the ps_os_2025 test are changed, and converted versions of Matti Fischbachs snippets, which can be found in following [repo](https://github.com/jqyDee/ps_os_25s/tree/main/snippets).
+Note: Some of the snippets that were used for the ps_os_2025 test are changed and converted versions of Matti Fischbachs snippets, which can be found in following [repo](https://github.com/jqyDee/ps_os_25s/tree/main/snippets).